Outstanding Achievement Awards

 This award will recognize an individual whose welding skills and experience would earn her or him the recognition of being an AWS Distinguished Welder.

-- A nomination packet should include information addressing the Definition and candidate's Application Criteria as outlined in the AWS Distinguished Welder Award Nomination Form.
+- A complete nomination packet should include information addressing the Definition and candidate's Application Criteria as outlined in the AWS Distinguished Welder Award Nomination Form.
 The focus of the nomination packet should include specifics of the individual's skills.

 Kenneth L. Brown Memorial Safety and Health Award